 1. INTRODUCTION 3 2.
 DIRECTOR'S FOREWORD AND ANALYSIS OF PERFORMANCE 3.
 HOW ARE PEOPLE SHAPING OUR SERVICES ?
-4. PROMOTING AND IMPROVING THE WELL-BEING OF THOSE WE HELP: Quality Standards: Working with people to define and co-produce personal well-being outcomes that people wish to achieve Working with people and partners to protect and promote people's physical and mental health and emotional well-being Taking steps to protect and safeguard people from abuse, neglect or harm Encouraging and supporting people to learn, develop and participate society Supporting people to safely develop and maintain healthy domestic, family and personal relationships Working with and supporting people to achieve greater economic we being, have a social life and live in suitable accommodation that meet their needs II- 5.
-HOW WE DO WHAT WE DO OUR WORKFORCE AND HOW WE SUPPORT THEIR PROFESSIONAL ROLES OUR FINANCIAL RESOURCES AND HOW WE PLAN FOR THE FUTURE OUR PARTNERSHIP WORKING, POLITICAL AND CORPORATE LEADERSHIP, GOVERNANCE AND ACCOUNTABILITY 6.
-ACCESSING FURTHER INFORMATION AND KEY DOCUMENTS
+4. PROMOTING AND IMPROVING THE WELL-BEING OF THOSE WE HELP: Quality Standards: Working with people to define and co-produce personal well-being outcomes that people wish to achieve Working with people and partners to protect and promote people's physical and mental health and emotional well-being Taking steps to protect and safeguard people from abuse, neglect or harm Encouraging and supporting people to learn, develop and participate in society Supporting people to safely develop and maintain healthy domestic, family and personal relationships Working with and supporting people to achieve greater economic well-being, have a social life and live in suitable accommodation that meets their needs 5.
+HOW WE DO WHAT WE DO OUR WORKFORCE AND HOW WE SUPPORT THEIR PROFESSIONAL ROLES OUR FINANCIAL RESOURCES AND HOW WE PLAN FOR THE FUTURE OUR PARTNERSHIP WORKING, POLITICAL AND CORPORATE LEADERSHIP, GOVERNANCE AND ACCOUNTABILITY